|

 P.

-pseudospectabilis - A large
+pseudospectabilis (Desert Beardtongue) - A large

 species with dark green toothed leaves that clasp the base and become disk-like